Back to Blog

 Operational Risks and Transfer Failures

 1. Incorrect recipient details.
-A wrong IBAN, SWIFT/BIC code, or beneficiary name mismatch can cause the transfer to be rejected and returned (with intermediary fees deducted), or worse, delivered to the wrong person with limited recourse for recovery.
+A wrong IBAN, SWIFT/BIC code, or beneficiary name mismatch can cause rejection with intermediary fees deducted, or delivery to the wrong person with limited recourse.

 2. Compliance and AML holds.
-Transfers flagged by automated anti-money laundering screening can be held for days or weeks pending manual review, often with poor communication to the sender about the reason or expected timeline.
+Transfers flagged by automated anti-money laundering screening can be held for days or weeks pending manual review, often with poor communication to the sender.

 3. Intermediary bank delays.
-SWIFT transfers are frequently routed through two or three correspondent banks, each adding its own processing time, compliance checks, and potential for deducting fees.
+SWIFT transfers are frequently routed through two or three correspondent banks, each adding processing time, compliance checks, and potential fee deductions.

 4. Service outages.
-Provider platform downtime can prevent transfer initiation, tracking, or completion, particularly problematic for time-sensitive transfers.
+Provider platform downtime can prevent transfer initiation or tracking, which is particularly damaging for time-sensitive transfers.

 5. Provider insolvency.
-If a money transfer operator goes bankrupt, funds that are not properly safeguarded under regulatory requirements may be lost.
+If a money transfer operator goes bankrupt, funds that are not properly safeguarded may be lost.
 Safeguarding regulations vary significantly by jurisdiction.

 6. Destination country issues.
-Banking infrastructure limitations, local holidays, recipient bank processing delays, and even internet connectivity issues in some regions can delay or complicate delivery.
+Banking infrastructure limitations, local holidays, recipient bank delays, and connectivity issues can delay or complicate delivery.

 1. Double-check all recipient details before confirming, including IBAN, SWIFT/BIC code, and the beneficiary's full legal name exactly as it appears on their bank account.

-2. Use IBAN validation tools available online to verify the format and check digit of the recipient's account number before sending.
+2. Use IBAN validation tools available online to verify the format and check digit before sending.

-3. Send a small test transfer first when using a new recipient or a new provider to confirm that funds arrive correctly before sending larger amounts.
+3. Send a small test transfer when using a new recipient or a new provider to confirm funds arrive correctly before sending larger amounts.

-4. Save and screenshot your transfer confirmation and receipt immediately after initiating the transfer, including the reference number, amount, exchange rate, and fees.
+4. Save and screenshot your transfer confirmation and receipt immediately after initiating, including the reference number, amount, exchange rate, and fees.

-5. Use providers with real-time tracking so you can monitor the transfer's progress and identify delays early.
+5. Use providers with real-time tracking so you can monitor progress and identify delays early.

-6. Ensure the recipient is aware and expecting the transfer, including the estimated delivery timeframe and any collection requirements.
+6. Ensure the recipient is aware and expecting the transfer, including the estimated delivery timeframe.

-7. Have your provider's customer support contact information readily available before you need it, so you can act quickly if something goes wrong.
+7. Have your provider's customer support contact information readily available before you need it.

 The risks covered throughout this guide can be distilled into a practical safety framework.
 These ten steps, applied consistently, eliminate the majority of threats that international money transfer users face.

 1. Only use licensed, regulated providers.
-Verify the provider's registration with FinCEN (US), the FCA (UK), or your national financial regulator before sending any money.
+Verify the provider's registration with FinCEN (US), the FCA (UK), or your national financial regulator before sending.
 If you cannot confirm a valid license, use a different provider.

 2. Never send money to someone you have not met in person.
 This single rule prevents the majority of romance scams, advance fee fraud, and social engineering attacks.

 3. Be skeptical of any unsolicited request for money.
-No matter how compelling the story, unexpected requests for international wire transfers are the hallmark of fraud.
+Unexpected requests for international wire transfers are the hallmark of fraud, regardless of how compelling the story.

 4. Verify payment requests through a separate communication channel.
-If you receive an email requesting a transfer or a change in payment details, call the person directly using a phone number you already have on file.
-Never rely on contact information provided in the suspicious message.
+If you receive an email requesting a transfer or a change in payment details, call the person directly using a phone number already on file.
+Never use contact information provided in the suspicious message.

 5. Enable two-factor authentication on all money transfer accounts.
 Use an authenticator app rather than SMS whenever possible to protect against SIM swap attacks.

 7. Compare the offered exchange rate to the mid-market rate.
-Check a source like Google Finance, XE, or Reuters before accepting a quoted rate to understand how much markup the provider is adding.
+Check Google Finance, XE, or Reuters before accepting a quoted rate to understand how much markup the provider is applying.

 10. Keep records of all transfers.
-Save confirmations, receipts, email correspondence, and screenshots.
+Save confirmations, receipts, and screenshots.
 These records are essential for dispute resolution and fraud reporting.

-Before initiating any international transfer, check for these warning signs:
+Before initiating any international transfer, check for these warning signs that indicate a scam in progress:

 • Unsolicited contact from someone you do not know requesting money for any reason.

-• Urgency pressuring you to "send immediately or else," with consequences for delay.
+• Urgency pressuring you to send immediately, with consequences for delay.

-• Secrecy with instructions like "don't tell anyone about this" or "keep this between us."
+• Secrecy with instructions not to tell anyone about the transaction.

 • Specific payment method demands requesting wire transfer, gift cards, or cryptocurrency, all of which are difficult or impossible to trace and reverse.